 Things to Remember

 - If you want to apply a new condition or change the formatting color, you can change these options under the Edit Rule Formatting window.

 - This is the best option to present the data to the management and target the specific data which you want to highlight in your reports.

 This has been a guide to Conditional Formatting in the Pivot Table.
-Here we discuss how to apply conditional formatting in excel pivot table along with practical examples and a downloadable excel template.
+Here we discuss how to apply conditional formatting in an excel pivot table along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –